 Protective Clothing.
-Visibility Clothing for non-professional use
+Visibility Clothing for

 Non-professional use clothing is used in less demanding situations, so less assessment is demanded.